WillmanGZ/WillmanGZ/README.md

 I am a systems engineering student, currently halfway through my degree.
 I am expanding my knowledge in both front-end and back-end development, and I work as a web developer in a software factory.

 - 🌱 I’m currently learning ...
-  - C# - ASP.NET
+  - React - Next.Js
-  - Vue.JS
-  - Docker
+  - AWS
 - ✔ Ask me about anything, I am happy to help<br>
 - Outside tech, I love 🎮 playing videogames, 🎵 listening to music and 🍿 watching movies.
 - 📫 Reach out to me at: <a href="willman0520@outlook.com">willman0520@outlook.com</a>